ykbarros/ykbarros.github.io/about.md

 featured_image: /assets/images/pages/about.jpg
 ---

-Obligatory "hello world!"
+Hello world.
 My name is Yeji Kim-Barros (pronounced *yay-jee*, like you're ecstatic then disappointed).
-I've worked in Product Management and Consulting for the past 10 years.
-In this time, I experienced a roller coaster of emotions from my leadership teams.
-I saw context and trust strengthen my relationship with my direct reports.
-I will share my journey here.
+I stumbled into product management after a stint as a consultant about 10 years ago.
+I've had the pleasure of collaborating on B2B, B2C, internal products, and 0 to 1 products.
+In this time, I noticed that paths to success in this role are varied and opaque.

-You'll find practical ways to exercise lateral, upward, and downward management.
-You'll find help, compassion, and a sounding board for *your* leadership journey ahead.
-You'll find summaries and my interpretations on the latest topics in leadership.
+I consider myself a forever student.
+I plan to fill this space as I take on new challenges with a side project I'm working on.
+The hope is that the vignettes serve as examples of what to do (or what not to do).
+You'll find help, compassion, and relatable tidbits for your product journey.

 I can't wait to exchange my stories, mishaps, successes, and learnings with you.